Dr Rosario Michel-Villarreal

 Profile

-I am a social scientist with a background in industrial engineering and management.
-I am interested in the study of sustainable and resilient businesses and supply chains.
+I am an environmental social scientist interested in the study of sustainable and resilient businesses and supply chains.

 Prior to joining the Sustainability Research Institute, I was a Lecturer in the School of Earth and the Environment at the Royal Agricultural University (UK), a Visiting Lecturer at the RAU Joint Institute for Advanced Agri-technology at Qingdao Agricultural University (China), and an Associate Lecturer in the Lincoln International Business School at the University of Lincoln.